ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 To begin our quest for provisioned infrastructure we needed a place to store the state of our configuration.
 In Terraform x AWS an S3 bucket is used for exactly this.
-Another necessary resource to setting up the S3 backend is a DynamoDB table.
+Another necessary resource for setting up the S3 backend is a DynamoDB table.
 This single table stores the lock of the state so that it cannot be accessed by multiple persons at a time, which could otherwise lead to configuration drift.
 ```HCL
 backend "s3" {